Healthcare in the Republic of Ireland: Satisfaction with the health service

 A survey, commissioned by the HSE in 2007, found that patient satisfaction with the health service was quite high, with 90% of inpatients and 85% of outpatients saying they were satisfied with their treatment.
 In addition to this, 97% said they were satisfied with the care provided by their GP.

 The 2008 Health Consumer Powerhouse Euro Health Consumer Index report ranked Ireland's public healthcare system 11th out of 31 European countries.
 This is an improvement on the 2007 report which ranked Ireland 16th out of 29 countries, and a drastic improvement on the 2006 report, in which Ireland was ranked 26th out of 26 countries.
+Since then, satisfaction has dropped significantly again, with Ireland scoring joint last out of 30 OECD countries in healthcare satisfaction in 2023.

 Health Service Executive

 The Health Service Executive (HSE) manages the delivery of the entire health service as a single national entity.
 There are four HSE administrative areas (HSE Dublin Mid-Leinster, HSE Dublin North-East, HSE South and HSE West), which are in turn divided into 32 Local Health Offices (LHOs). |It is Ireland's largest employer with over 100,000 workers; and has an annual budget of €16 billion, more than any other public sector organisation.